People

 Junior Specialist

 Bethany (she/they) received her undergraduate degree from the University of California, Berkeley, majoring in Molecular and Cell Biology, with an emphasis in Cell Biology, Development, & Physiology.
-During their time at Berkeley, they worked in the laboratory of Dr. Timothy Bowles, primarily conducting soil chemical, physical and biological analyses that result from experimental fieldwork.
-In the Collins lab, they are interested in employing interdisciplinary approaches that involve mouse surgeries, pre-clinical pain and behavioral assessments, and stem cell biology to expand their expertise and diversify their skill set.
+During their time at Berkeley, she worked in the laboratory of Dr. Timothy Bowles, primarily conducting soil chemical, physical and biological analyses that result from experimental fieldwork.
+In the Collins lab, she is interested in employing interdisciplinary approaches that involve mouse surgeries, pre-clinical pain and behavioral assessments, and stem cell biology to expand their expertise and diversify their skill set.
 Additionally, she is a UCSF PROPEL Scholar and eagerly seeks mentorship and networking opportunities to aid in their preparation for graduate school.
-Outside of the lab, Bethany enjoys listening to music, watching (and re-watching) shows, reading, and exploring the Bay Area, and is passionate about pop culture and playing Wordle.
+Outside of the lab, Bethany enjoys listening to music, watching (and re-watching) shows, reading crime fiction, exploring the Bay Area, and is passionate about pop culture and playing sudoku.

 [email protected]